zishan29/Odin-recipes/README.md

 # odin-recipes
-This project shows three different recipes
+A HTML website for showcasing three different recipes